imbus/testbench-requirement-service/README.md

 >    ```
 >

 **Dataframe buffering:** The Excel reader keeps a catalog of dataframes keyed by file path.
 A cached dataframe is reused if the source file modification time matches, and each access refreshes the entry age.
 Entries expire after `bufferMaxAgeMinutes`, and a background cleanup task runs every `bufferCleanupIntervalMinutes`.
 If the total buffer size exceeds `bufferMaxSizeMiB`, the reader evicts the least-recently accessed entries until the buffer is back to $80\%$ of the limit.
-Set `bufferMaxSizeMiB=0` to disable buffering entirely.
+Set `bufferMaxSizeMiB=0` or `bufferMaxAgeMinutes=0` to disable buffering entirely.
 - **Global Settings**:
   The global settings are mandatory.
 They can only be configured in the global configuration file.